Follow my blog with Bloglovin

 All these ideas come from personal experience.
 I know that money can be pretty tight sometimes, and when you have multiple kids, holidays can become a financial nightmare.
 Plus, after a certain age, they truly don’t care about a basket.
 Well, mine don’t care about the basket, but they certainly love their candy, which is why I always have a little something for each, as a small treat.

 This year, in the spirit of staying within the small budget I have set up, I’ll be stopping by my Dollar Tree to grab a bag of Kisses or something similar for each kid.
 I am getting some extras to put inside the eggs (along with some clues) for the egg hunt we are having at their Grandparent’s house.
-Nothing fancy, really, but I am sure they’ll have lots of fun.
+It really is about the little things.